 Reduce your deduction for employee wages by the amount of any employment credits you claim.
-For more information about these credits, see Publication 954, Tax Incentives for Distressed Communities.
+For more information about these credits, see the form on which the credit is claimed.

-- Tests for deducting pay - · Kinds of pay
+- Tests for deducting pay - Kinds of pay

-- 15 (Circular E), Employer's Tax Guide

-- □ 15-A Employer's Supplemental Tax Guide

-- □ 15-B Employer's Tax Guide to Fringe Benefits
+- 🗆 15 (Circular E), Employer's Tax Guide - □ 15-A Employer's Supplemental Tax Guide - □ 15-B Employer's Tax Guide to Fringe Benefits - □ 15-T New Wage Withholding and Advanced Earned Income Credit Payment Tables